 Angela Wheeler (Section 01)

-Limited to 25 students.
-Fall semester: Visiting Lecturer Wheeler.
+Limited to 50 students.
+Spring semester: Visiting Lecturer Wheeler.

-How to handle overenrollment: Preference to Architecture majors, Russian majors, and Art/History of Art majors.
+How to handle overenrollment: Priority to First-years and Sophomores.